Takaful - Islamic insurance

 TheCityUK publishes a regular Islamic finance research report looking at the global market for Islamic financial services and the UK position in the Islamic banking sector.
 The latest edition was published in April 2019.

-S&P Global's outlook report takes a look at the future of Islamic banking, including the potential impact of standardization and financial technology (Fintech) on the industry.
+S&P Global's outlook report takes a look at the future of Islamic banking, including the potential impact of coronavirus (COVID-19) on the industry.

 Annual industry report by the Islamic Financial Services Board (IFSB).
 Provides updates on trends, market growth and developments in Islamic banking and assesses potential risks and stability issues in the sector.